IMF, World Bank Hold First Meetings In Africa In 50 Years

+Marrakesh, Morocco: International Monetary Fund chief Kristalina Georgieva called on Monday for wealthy nations to provide more support to debt-saddled developing countries, as she opened the first IMF-World Bank meetings on African soil in 50 years.

-MARRAKESH (Morocco), Oct 9 (NNN-AGENCIES) - The IMF and World Bank gather in Morocco Monday for their first annual meetings on African soil in 50 years, under pressure to reform to better aid poor nations blighted by debt and climate change.
+The week-long talks in the southern Moroccan city of Marrakesh come as the IMF and World Bank are facing calls to reform in order to better help vulnerable nations deal with poverty and climate change.

-The International Monetary Fund and World Bank traditionally hold their annual gathering of finance ministers and central bank governors outside their Washington headquarters every three years.
+The global lenders traditionally hold their annual gathering of finance ministers and central bank governors outside their Washington headquarters every three years.

 A powerful earthquake that killed nearly 3,000 people in the region south of Marrakesh last month threatened to derail the event again, but the government decided it could go ahead.